-Painted wood gives a beautiful and natural feel but the problem with paint on outdoor wood is that the wood will be exposed to harsh elements.
-So how do you seal painted wood for outdoor use?
+Painted wood gives a beautiful and natural feel but the problem is that if placed outdoors, the wood will get damaged.
+So, how to seal it for outdoor use?

-You can seal painted wood for outdoor use by covering the paintwork with a few coats of polyurethane or exterior varnish.
-Polyurethane and Varnish are waterproof finishers that can be used to seal bare wood and painted wood for outdoor use.
+You can seal painted wood for outdoor use by covering it with a few coats of polyurethane or exterior varnish.
+Polyurethane and varnish are waterproof sealants that will seal a surface and protect it from different elements.

-If you don’t want to use a sealant, you can cover the painted wood with a wood sealer.
-However, if you are on a budget, you can go for waterproof paint like exterior latex paint instead of buying the paint and a sealant.
+If you don’t want to use a sealant, you can use a wood sealer.
+However, if you are on a budget, you can go for waterproof paint like exterior latex instead of buying the sealant.

-The benefit of sealing painted wood is to protect the wood against all types of water and wood damage.
-When wood is used outdoors, the wood will be exposed to all sorts of harsh conditions that it isn’t exposed to indoors.
+The benefit of sealing painted wood is that you protect it against all types of water damage.
+If the wood is used outdoors, it will be exposed to all sorts of harsh conditions that it isn’t exposed to indoors.

-Nothing damages wood faster than water and when the wood is used outside, it will be exposed to high humidity levels and rainfall.
+Nothing damages it faster than water and when it is used outside, it will be exposed to high humidity levels and constant rainfall.

-If the wood is left exposed and without a sealant, it will become waterlogged and will eventually rot.
-However, if there is a sealant on the wood, the sealant will protect against water damage.
+If it is left exposed and without a sealant, it will become waterlogged and will eventually rot.
+However, if there is a sealant, the sealant will protect it against water damage.

 1. To Preserve the Finish

-When wood is painted, the paint dries to form a finish on the wood surface.
-It can be a matte, eggshell, semi-gloss, or high-gloss finish depending on the type of paint used.
+When wood is painted, it dries to form a beautiful finish.
+It can be a matte, eggshell, semi-gloss, or high-gloss finish depending on the type used.
 The finish can also be a certain color or have no color at all.

 2. To Prevent Mold Growth

-Sealing wood also prevents mold growth on the wood.
-When wood is exposed to moisture, contaminants, and air, the wood will develop mold sooner or later because all of the requirements needed for mold on the wood are present.
+When wood is exposed to moisture, contaminants, and air, it will develop mold sooner or later because all of the requirements needed for mold are present.

 However, when the wood is sealed, it becomes impossible for mold or fungi to grow on it.
 Some sealants even have mold-killing additives to stop and prevent mold growth.